Sir Harry Verney, 2nd Baronet

-Sir Harry Verney, 2nd Baronet PC, DL, JP (8 September 1801 – 12 February 1894) was an English soldier and Liberal politician who sat in the House of Commons variously between 1832 and 1885.
+Sir Harry Verney, 2nd Baronet PC, DL, JP (born Calvert; 8 December 1801 – 12 February 1894) was an English soldier and Liberal politician who sat in the House of Commons variously between 1832 and 1885.

 Background and education

 Born Harry Calvert, he was the oldest son of Sir Harry Calvert, 1st Baronet and his wife Caroline Hammersley, second daughter of Thomas Hammersley.
-He was first educated at Harrow School, and then, aged fifteen, went to the Royal Military Academy Sandhurst as one of its first cadets.
+He was first educated at Harrow School, and then, aged fifteen, went to the Royal Military College, Sandhurst as one of its first cadets.
 In 1826, he succeeded his father as baronet and in the following year, he changed his surname by Royal Licence to Verney to inherit the Verney family estates of his cousin Mary Verney, 1st Baroness Fermanagh.
 From 1829, he studied at Downing College, Cambridge as a fellow-commoner, befriending Adam Sedgwick and William Whewell.

 Career

 Verney joined the British Army for the 31st (Huntingdonshire) Regiment of Foot in 1819 and was sent to the country's legation in the German states Württemberg and Baden, learning during this time German, French and Italian.
 He returned to England in the following year and was allocated to the 7th (Royal Fusiliers) Regiment of Foot.
 From 1824, he served with the Grenadier Guards and from 1826 was private secretary in the office of the Commander-in-Chief of the Forces.
 Verney was meant to accompany Lord William Bentinck on his appointment as Governor-General of India, however during the journey was left ill in Rio de Janeiro, where he recovered, later hunting with natives in the Pampas and the Andes.
 His voyage home led him around Cape Horn on board a ship commanded by Sir Michael Seymour, and in 1829 he arrived in England again.
 Verney was promoted to major in 1831 and was transferred to the Royal Buckinghamshire Militia (King's Own) in 1844, retiring two years later.

 Verney entered the British House of Commons in 1832, sitting as a Member of Parliament (MP) for Buckingham until 1841.
 After a six-year break, he was successful for Bedford and represented it until 1852.
 Verney was again returned for Buckingham in 1857 until the 1874 general election.
 In 1880, he was reelected for the constituency for the following five years.
 In 1885, in his final year in the House, Verney was sworn a Privy Counsellor.

 Verney was nominated a deputy lieutenant of Buckinghamshire and a justice of the peace for the same county.
 He was a fellow of the Royal Geographical Society and one of the founders of the Royal Agricultural Society.
 Verney acted as chairman of the Buckinghamshire Railway Company and deputy chairman of the Aylesbury and Buckingham Railway Company.